WebClient::UploadFile Method (Uri^, String^, String^)

 The URI of the resource to receive the file.

 The method used to send the file to the resource.
-If nullptr, the default is POST for http and STOR for ftp.
+If null, the default is POST for http and STOR for ftp.

 The file to send to the resource.